firstneverrest/React-Learning/Hooks/README.md

 -  useLayoutEffect - have the same signature with useEffect, before we will do before browser paints the DOM really happened when state is changed
-- useDebugValue - can be used to display a label for custom hooks in React DevTools.
+- useDebugValue - can be used to display a label for custom hooks in React DevTools which make you debug easier

 ## Custom Hook
 Custom Hook allows you to build your own hook which can use single React Hook or combine many React Hooks to create custom hook.
 The custom hook is a JavaScript function whose name starts with "use" like the other React Hooks.